wolpert/svarm/java/README.md

 Note, when trying to run e2e tests in the intelij instance, you'll need to edit the configuration since intelij will start ignoring tests labeled integ now.
 Do this by adding `-Pe2e` to the params.

+Logs for the services in these runs are in `build/docker-logs`.

+When end to end tests fail, the `docker compose down` command will not execute from the endToEnd directory.
+If you start having problems, issue that command manually from that directory.
+(May end up moving the docker start/stop into the test suite)

 ### Troubleshooting